prusa3d/Prusa-Firmware/tools/README.md

 ### ``tml_decode``

-Decode (or plot) the temperature model trace from a serial log file.
+Decode (or plot) the thermal model trace from a serial log file.

-The TML trace needs to be enabled by issuing "M155 S1 C3" and "D70 S1" to the printer, generally followed by a temperature model calibration request "M310 A F0".
+The TML trace needs to be enabled by issuing "M155 S1 C3" and "D70 S1" to the printer, generally followed by a thermal model calibration request "M310 A F0".

 The parser is not strict, and will consume most serial logs with/without timestamps.